 patients into the program, followed by 681 patients in 2016.

-As the program gained momentum, Lacher and Kearns began helping rural Sanford sites in the region adjust screen-ing processes to meet Medicare’s requirements for a covered LDCT program and participation in the ACR Lung Cancer Screening Registry.
+As the program gained momentum, Lacher and Kearns began helping rural Sanford sites in the region adjust screen-ing processes to meet Medicare’s requirements for a covered LDCT program and participation in the ACR LCSR.
 “I’ve met with various leaders of rural clinics to discuss what we’ve implemented here at Sanford and to help guide them in offering screening and follow-up access for high-risk patients in rural areas,” Kearns says.

 Sanford Medical Center’s lung cancer screening volumes have continued to increase with its expanding presence in the region and within referrers’ offices, with 1,211 high-risk patients undergoing screening in 2018.
 Over the duration of the program, numerous lung cancers — 24 of them early stage — as well as additional cancers, were identified in 44 patients, increasing their chances of survival via various treatments.